Malkavie/stuff/README.md

 # stuff
-Sample projects, ideas, and stuff
+Sample projects, ideas, and stuff...

+and yet more stuff... what else u wanna know?